Guidance for manufacturers of biological medicines - independent batch release in the United Kingdom following the UK’s departure from the EU.

 The NIBSC strongly encourages manufacturers to submit batches for testing at the earliest opportunity, which in many cases means the testing can be performed in parallel.
 Once the finished protocol is received a certificate can be rapidly issued, provided the results for the batch comply with the agreed specifications.
 In this way, the NIBSC can often release certificates in 1 day.

 The NIBSC recognises how important it is to manufacturers to receive accurate control testing certificates.

 To help us further improve our accuracy we would like to remind you that you can help us to provide you with ‘error-free’ certificates by keeping us up to date with any changes that could impact on information that appears on the certificate.

 Information that you should advise us of without delay includes changes to:

 Please provide this information to your NIBSC scientific contact.

 NIBSC sends out all its certificates electronically in pdf format by default, but we can also send paper copies if requested.

-In addition to OCABR testing, we also test centrally authorised products (CAP) as part of a scheme run by EDQM.
-In addition to OCABR testing, we test some biological medicines used outside the EU and perform prequalification testing on behalf of the World Health Organisation (WHO) to ensure the quality of medicines purchased by United Nations (UN) agencies for use in developing countries.
+In addition to control testing, we test some biological medicines used outside the UK and perform prequalification testing on behalf of the World Health Organisation (WHO) to ensure the quality of medicines purchased by United Nations (UN) agencies for use in low and middle income countries.